16 min read

 Case studies, just like original research, provide valuable and practical information for writers who will be happy to link back to them to make their stories stronger.

-For example, Brian Dean’s classic case study of how he used the skyscraper technique to boost his web traffic has attracted over 8.7k backlinks from 2.5k websites.
+For example, Brian Dean’s case study of how he used the skyscraper technique "SEO Case Study: How I Increased My Organic Traffic 652% in 7 Days" to boost his web traffic has attracted over 200 domains.

 How about reviews?